-Danny Baker who is an author, life coach and mental health advocate is going to share with us some information for if you have a child with depression.
+Danny Baker is an author, life coach and mental health advocate.
+Today, he is going to share with us some information for those of you who may have a child dealing with depression.
 He is a regular contributor to The Huffington Post, The Good Men Project, The Elephant Journal, The Glow and The Black Dog Tribe, and has also been featured on Yoganonymous, The Daily Health Post and The International Bipolar Blog.
 His memoir, described by bestselling author Nick Bleszynski as “beautifully written, powerful, heartfelt, insightful and inspiring … a testament to hope”, recounts his struggle and eventual triumph over depression.
-It is available on Amazon here.
-I am happy to have him share with us today a bit about what depression is like for those who suffer from it.
-It is not a pretty insight but it is intended to help those that need help get help.
-Here is what Danny Baker has to say on the subject.
+It is available on Amazon.

 Does Your Child Suffer From Depression?
-If So, Then This Is What They’re Going Through
+If So, This Is What They’re Going Through

 In the course of my work as a mental health advocate, I’ve been emailed by countless parents to teenagers suffering from depression asking me to help them understand what their kid is going through.
 To help shed some light on this issue, I recently posted a question on my Facebook page asking people who’d suffered from depression to describe what it felt like to parents who’d never been through it.
 Here were the responses:

 - Depression is seeing no future, and no answer for any of the problems in your life.

 - When you have depression, nothing is enjoyable.
 Nothing can make you smile.

 - It feels like you’re a ghost … not a part of the real world.